 Halloween Tricks & Treats Firework Spectacular, Flambards, 21-27 October

-This theme park 15 minutes from the Polurrian Bay is hosting spine-tingling rides and a pumpkin trail in its creepy Victorian Village by day and a fireworks display on Weds 25 Oct.
+This theme park is hosting spine-tingling rides and a pumpkin trail in its creepy Victorian Village by day and a fireworks display on Weds 25 Oct.

 Haunted Half Term, Pendennis Castle, 23–27 October

-Falmouth’s fabulous clifftop castle roughly midway between Fowey Hall and the Polurrian is hosting a seafaring Halloween week, with tales of its piratical past plus a quest to find a buccaneer’s ill-gotten treasures.
+Falmouth’s fabulous clifftop castle fairly close to Fowey Hall is hosting a seafaring Halloween week, with tales of its piratical past plus a quest to find a buccaneer’s ill-gotten treasures.